Gaps in binary cyclotomic polynomials: Abstract

 \section{Abstract}

-The study of gaps arising in binary cyclotomic polynomials $\Phi_{pq}$ is the interest of this paper.
-We compute the second gap of $\Phi_{pq}$.
-When $q$ is congruent to $\pm 1$ modulo $p$, we provide the number of gaps for each possible length.
+For odd prime numbers $p < q$, let $\Phi_{pq} \in \mathbb{Z}[X]$ be the binary cyclotomic polynomial of order $pq$.
+In this paper, we prove that the second gap of $\Phi_{pq}$ is the maximum of $r-1$ and $p-r-1$, where $r$ is the remainder of $q$ divided by $p$.
+For $q$ congruent to $\pm 1$ modulo $p$, we determine the number of gaps for each possible length.
+To obtain these results, we develop a new approach in which the coefficients of $\Phi_{pq}$ are described as concatenations of words arising from iterations of a circular map.